bfbbdecomp/bfbb/README.md

 ## Progress

-View our progress here: https://pslehisl.github.io/bfbbdecomp
+View our progress and other statistics [here](https://pslehisl.github.io/bfbbdecomp/progress).
 Thanks to [@mattbruv](https://github.com/mattbruv) for setting this up!

 ## Building